joemasilotti/masilotti.com/_posts/2016-03-04-ui-testing-stubbed-network-data.md

 For now we can write represent the JSON as a full string.
 If your response is more complicated you could write structured JSON then convert it to a string.
 Or read it from disk.

-#### What Happened to my Equal Signs?
+#### What happened to my equal signs?

-As mentioned by [Nicholas Pachulski in the comments](http://masilotti.com/ui-testing-stub-network-data/#comment-2626296970), equal signs don't translate well via the launch environment.
+As mentioned by Nicholas Pachulski, equal signs don't translate well via the launch environment.
 See his [post on the subject](http://pachulski.me/2016/addendum-to-ui-testing-with-stubbed-network-data/) for a quick and easy workaround.

-### Using the Stubbed Session Under Test
+### Using the stubbed session under test

 OK, now we are getting somewhere.
 We have a reliable way to stub our requests and can set a distinct response for each URL.
 But how do we tell the app to actually *use* our beautifully crafted session?